gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 ```

 #### Extended length
 The graph below shows a packet transmission where the length is represented with 2 bytes supporting up to 65535 bytes length as requested by the header's `EXT.
 LENGTH`.
-If the extended length feature is used, CRC32 must be applied setting the header's `CRC` bit low.
+If the extended length feature is used, CRC32 must be applied setting the header's `CRC` bit high.
 ```cpp
  ______________________________________________
 |ID| HEADER |LEN 1|LEN 2|CRC8|BUS ID|DATA|CRC32|